weburnit/php-oop/README.md

 5. Create a route `/neo/fastest`
   - display a DB entry data with the fastest asteroid
   - format JSON

+6. Create a route `/neo/best-year?hazardous=(true|false)`
+  - analyze all data
+  - calculate best year with most ateroids
+  - with a hazardous parameter
+  - format JSON

+7. Create a route `/neo/best-month?hazardous=(true|false)`
+  - analyze all data
+  - calculate best month with most ateroids (not a month in a year)
+  - with a hazardous parameter
+  - format JSON

-7. Provide link to your own github project
+8. Provide link to your own github project

 ## Additional Instructions